 Spending time in the great outdoors does you good – mentally and physically.

 Run by a small, dedicated team of educational professionals, Eden’s Forest run a variety of woodland-based programmes.
-As well as bespoke outdoor learning programmes on behalf of partner organisations, they host projects ranging from curriculum-based Forest Schools and holiday bushcraft activities to rehabilitation and wellness programmes.
+As well as bespoke outdoor learning programmes on behalf of partner organisations, they host projects ranging from curriculum-based Forest Schools and holiday bushcraft activities, Children’s Parties, Corporate team building days and events to rehabilitation and wellness programmes.

 It’s also a great social leveller, with people of different ages, abilities and backgrounds enjoying the experience.
 They can adapt the equipment for disabled and, thanks to funding and sponsorship, the Eden’s Forest team has supplies of outdoor clothing so that everyone is properly equipped for the terrain and weather.
-Having the right gear is essential; old clothes and wellies are the order of the day when you’re sliding down mudbanks or swinging on a rope.
+Having the right gear is essential; old clothes and wellies are the order of the day when you’re sliding down mudbanks, zooming along the zip-wire or swinging on a rope.

 Although the team do operate private programmes, many sessions, including the holiday bushcraft camps are open to all.
-You’ll find upcoming events on the Eden’s Forest Facebook page.
+You’ll find upcoming events on the Eden’s Forest Website, Facebook page and Instagram.

 Helping children thrive

 Forest Schools and bushcraft camps and clubs are such good fun that young people don’t even realise they’re learning.